cadenschulz27/vibance-site/FINANCIAL_PROFILE_VISUAL_GUIDE.md

 ┌─────────────────────────────────────────────────────────────┐
 │ [FINANCIAL PROFILE]                                          │
 │                                                               │
-│ Your income story, summarized                                │
+│ Your financial story, personalized                           │
 │                                                               │
 │ [Dynamic identity blurb about the user's work situation]     │ │                                                               │